Skip to content

 Interaction with local breaking change configurations

-When the breaking change policy check is enabled, local setups and CI configurations continue to work, and the server-wide setting interacts with them in the following ways:
+When the breaking change policy check is enabled, local setups and CI configurations continue to work, and the instance-wide setting interacts with them in the following ways:

 • buf breaking still uses the local configuration in the buf.yaml files.
 This allows individual teams to be stricter than the organization.

-• When running buf push, server-wide rules configured in the BSR always take precedence over local rules.
+• When running buf push, instance-wide rules configured in the BSR always take precedence over local rules.

 • The Buf CLI shows a warning if the breaking change configuration in the local buf.yaml is less strict than what's being enforced by the BSR (for example, if you have WIRE_JSON locally and FILE in the BSR).